 What Is a Cough?

 It’s either a symptom of an illness or a vehicle to rid our bodies of foreign matter.
-A cough indicates that something isn’t quite right in our bodies, and it signals our conscious mind that we need to pay attention to it.
+Coughing persistently is a sign that something isn’t quite right in our bodies, and it signals our conscious mind that we need to pay attention to it.

 In short, a cough is a spontaneous reflex that clears your airways.

-To be more specific or technical, a cough works like this:
+To be more specific or technical, coughing works like this: